jank-lang/jank/README.md

 Bindings are defined via the `bind` special identifier and require a `name` identifier, an optional type, and a value.
 The type may be left out and it will be deduced by the value.

 ## Generics
 Definitions may be dependent on types.
 Such definitions may be functions or structs.
 The type list must never be empty.
 Dependent (incomplete) types of a generic item must be prefixed with `:` to disambiguate from full specializations.
-To aid in cleanliness, function parameters and return types may be set to `auto`, implicitly making them generic.
+To aid in cleanliness, function parameters and return types may be set to `auto` or `Ɐ`, implicitly making them generic.

 ### Examples
 #### Function